marlonrichert/zsh-autocomplete/README.md

 * [License](#license)

 ## Other Features
-Besides live autocompletion, `zsh-autocomplete` comes with many more useful features, for a great out-of-the-box experience.
+Besides live autocompletion, `zsh-autocomplete` comes with many more useful completion features.

 ### Optimized completion config
-Zsh's completion system is powerful, but correctly configuring it can be a daunting task.
+Zsh's completion system is powerful, but hard to configure.
+So, `zsh-autocomplete` does it for you, while providing a manageable list of [settings](#settings) for changing the defaults.
-`zsh-autocomplete` does it for you, so you can effortlessly get the most out of it.

 ### Live history search
 Press <kbd>Ctrl</kbd>+<kbd>R</kbd> or <kbd>Ctrl</kbd>+<kbd>S</kbd> to do an interactive,